 Presumably, though, we know our mind and our body enough to make reasonable value judgments about what brings positive value to me.
 My family cares for me and we help each other out – positive benefits for me.
 My friends provide companionship and share entertainments with me.
 My job provides me with remuneration and prestige.
 My car gets me around comfortably and it also looks kind of cool.
 I enjoy outdoor pursuits and traveling to see natural wonders or historic treasures.
 These are all examples of instrumental values.

 Determining intrinsic value is more difficult.
 Some might say there is little or nothing in the way of natural, objective intrinsic value for anything.
 But consider for a moment not just the relationship that an object has to me, but the relationship it has to everything around it.
-People, clearly, have the same kinds of relationships with other humans that I do with their family and friends, and they experience the same kinds of feelings, including pain and joy, that I experience.
+People, clearly, have the same kinds of relationships with other humans that I do, and they experience the same kinds of feelings, including pain and joy, that I experience.
 If we consider a person as a thing-in-itself, that thing is just like me.
 This awareness provides a way of recognizing intrinsic value in people.
 Hey – I matter, and something just like me also has to matter if I matter.

 The Depths of Intrinsic Value